suvrotica/eco30/web2/src/routes/draft/+page.md

 ### 2.1.
 Hardware Requirements

-The hardware requirements for the project can be divided into three main categories: development environment, testing environment, and production environment.
+The hardware requirements per team participant, for the project can be divided into three main categories: development environment, testing environment, and production environment.
 These requirements will be subject to change as the project progresses and may need to be updated in later phases.

 1. Development Environment:
    - A modern computer with a multi-core processor, at least 8 GB of RAM, and sufficient storage space for the development tools, source code, and supporting files.